Homotopy finiteness of some DG categories from algebraic geometry: More on gluing

 From now on, we assume that $Y$ is proper.
+By \cite[Theorem 4.15]{Or}, it is sufficient to construct a smooth categorical compactification $C\to \mD^b(Y),$ such that $C$ has a semi-orthogonal decomposition $C=\langle \mD^b(X_1),\dots,\mD^b(X_m)\rangle,$ where each $X_i$ is smooth and proper variety.
+We will obtain the DG category $C$ by the same construction as the Kuznetsov-Lunts categorical resolution \cite{KL}, with a slight restriction on the choice of parameters (see below).
+Also, our description is a bit different since we are dealing with derived categories of coherent sheaves, instead of perfect complexes.

-By \cite{BM97}, Theorem 1.6, there is a sequence of blow-ups with smooth centers such that $(Y_n)_{red}$ is smooth.
+By \cite[Theorem 1.6]{BM}, there is a sequence of blow-ups with smooth centers such that $(Y_n)_{red}$ is smooth.
 We proceed by induction on $n.$

-The base of induction is $n=0,$ so $\cA_{red}$ is smooth and proper.
-Take the nilpotent radical $\cI\subset \cO_Y,$ and assume that $\cI^l=0.$ Applying the Auslander-type construction to the triple $(Y,\cI,l),$ we get a nice ringed space $(Y,\cA_Y)$ with a morphism $\rho_Y:(Y,\cA_Y)\to Y.$ By Proposition \ref{prop:rho-loc_coh} the DG functor $\rho_{Y*}:\mD^b(\cA_{Y})\to \mD^b(Y)$ is a localization, and the kernel is generated by one object.
+The base of induction is $n=0.$ In this case $Y_{red}$ is smooth and proper.
+Take the nilpotent radical $\cI\subset \cO_Y,$ and assume that $\cI^l=0.$ Applying the Auslander-type construction to the triple $(Y,\cI,l),$ we get a nice ringed space $(Y,\cA_Y)$ with a morphism $\rho_Y:(Y,\cA_Y)\to Y.$ By Proposition \ref{prop:rho-loc_coh} the DG functor $\rho_{Y*}:\mD^b(\cA_{Y})\to \mD^b(Y)$ is a localization, and the kernel is generated by a single object.
 By Proposition \ref{prop:A_S_sm_prop_coh} the DG category $\mD^b(\cA_Y)$ is smooth and proper.
 By Proposition \ref{prop:A_S_SOD_coh}, the DG category $\mD^b(\cA_{Y})$ has a semi-orthogonal decomposition

 where the number of components equals to $l.$ This proves the base of induction.